edrlab/thorium-reader-doc/epub-doc/en/src/pages/211_reading_textuals.md

     through options available in the `Settings / Readaloud` menu.

 <div class="info">
-Thorium uses the voices from the computer\'s operating system, in combination with the language information provided by the book.
+Thorium uses the voices from the computer's operating system, in combination with the language information provided by the book.
 If you experience problems please check the related FAQ entry \[I can\'t select the adequate voice for read aloud function